Address: 139 Chapel St, Windsor VIC 3181

 Who wrote it?

 Last month I heard that in Sydney 400 people on a cruise got gastro.
-If you’re young, maybe you vomit or diarrhoea but you won’t need to go to the hospital.
+If you’re young, maybe you vomit but you won’t need to go to the hospital.
 It’s because the organs are old and eroding.

 Another lady on a cruise took a wrong step and broke her hip.
 If you’re young, you can step but you won’t break anything.
 It’s because the bones are strong.